 Eric offers a number of related services for custom crush clients including one that is somewhat unusual in the area.
-He has one of the few counter pressure bottling lines in Napa and can produce wines by the Charmat Method – fermenting sparkling wines in tanks rather then in bottle.
+He has one of the few counter-pressure bottling lines in Napa and can produce wines by the Charmat Method – fermenting sparkling wines in tanks rather than in bottle.

 All the wines are limited production with a focus to date on grapes from both Sonoma and Napa.
 His first E. Gordon Napa wine will be a 2014 Cabernet Sauvignon sourced from Rutherford.
 This was still in barrel at the time of our latest visit.

-The 2013 Pinot Noir was sourced from vineyards in the Petaluma Gap and the Russian River of neighboring Sonoma County.
+The 2013 E. Gordon Cellars Pinot Noir was sourced from vineyards in the Petaluma Gap and the Russian River of neighboring Sonoma County.
 Pinot Noir is usually one of our most easily identifiable wines – simply from the aromatics.
-Eric calls it the “Pinot Funk” a set of aromatics that this varietal often inherently exhibits.
+Eric calls it the “Pinot Funk” a set of aromatics that this variety often inherently exhibits.
 This wine shows some nice spice on the bouquet – white pepper along with earth notes and raspberry.
 The fruit shows better after this wine has had some time in the glass.
-It is a layered, non linear Pinot Noir with nice complexities and depth of flavor.
+It is a layered, nonlinear Pinot Noir with nice complexities and depth of flavor.
 Shows like velvet front through the mid palate with some hint of tannins on the finish.